 Sawtoothed grain beetles are about ¼ of an inch long and have light colored bodies with a dark head.
 These beetles are most frequently found in processed foods like cereal, pasta, flour, and oats.
 Confused and red flour beetles are found in similar place.
 Flour beetles are slightly smaller at 3/16 of an inch long and with red bodies.
 Other pests can be found in pet foods, spices, and sugary products like candy or dried fruit.

-The best protection against these pests is protection.
+The best protection against these pests is prevention.
 Practice safe pantry habits with secure food storage and proper temperatures.
-However, if you have noticed frequent pests you can treat your foods by placing them in a freezer at or below zero degrees fahrenheit for four to seven days.
-Otherwise, you may need to call in pest control experts to help you out with safe, family and pet friendly treatments.
+However, if you have noticed frequent pests you can treat your foods by placing them in a freezer at or below zero degrees Fahrenheit for four to seven days.

 A clean, well organized pantry keeps your food and family safer by protecting it from bacteria, pests, and other forms of contamination.
-If you are experiencing a pest infestation though, contact Edge to learn about some of our pest control options.
+If you are experiencing a pest infestation though, contact Edge to learn about some of our options for pest control in Longmont and surrounding cities.